Regency period (Empire of Brazil)

-Regency period is how the decade from 1831 to 1840 became known in the history of the Empire of Brazil, between the abdication of Emperor Pedro I on 7 April 1831 and the Golpe da Maioridade, when his son Pedro II was legally declared of age by the Senate at the age of 14 on 23 July 1840.
+The regency period is how the decade from 1831 to 1840 became known in the history of the Empire of Brazil, between the abdication of Emperor Pedro I, on 7 April 1831, and the declaration of majority of Pedro II, who was legally declared of age by the Senate at the age of 14 on 23 July 1840.

 Born on 2 December 1825, Pedro II was, at the time of his father's abdication, 5 years and 4 months old, and therefore could not assume the government which, by law, would be headed by a regency made up of three representatives.
-During this decade there were four regencies: the Provisional Triumviral, the Permanent Triumviral, the una (sole) of Diogo Antônio Feijó and the una of Pedro de Araújo Lima.
+During this decade there were four consecutive regencies: the Provisional Triumviral, the Permanent Triumviral, the una (sole) of Diogo Antônio Feijó and the una of Pedro de Araújo Lima.

-It was one of the most defining and eventful periods in Brazilian history; in this period the territorial unity of the country was established and the Armed Forces were structured, in addition, it was the period when the degree of autonomy of the provinces and the centralization of power was discussed.
+It was one of the most defining and eventful periods in Brazilian history.
+In this period Brazil's territorial unity was defied and preserved, as numerous provincial rebellions erupted all over the country, such as the Cabanagem, in Grão-Pará, the Balaiada in Maranhão, the Sabinada, in Bahia, and the Ragamuffin War, in Rio Grande do Sul, the latter being the largest and longest.
+It was also the period in which the National Guard was created and the degree of autonomy of the provinces and the centralization of power were discussed.

-In this phase, a series of local provincial rebellions took place, such as the Cabanagem, in Grão-Pará, the Balaiada in Maranhão, the Sabinada, in Bahia, and the Ragamuffin War, in Rio Grande do Sul, the latter being the largest and longest.
-These revolts showed the growing discontent with the central power and the latent social tensions of the newly independent nation, which provoked the joint effort of their opponents and the central government to maintain order.
-Historians have remarked that the regency period was the first republican experience in Brazil, given its elective nature.
+The revolts threatened to disintegrate the country and showed the growing discontent with the central power in Rio de Janeiro and the latent social tensions of the newly independent nation, which prompted the joint effort of their opponents and the central government to maintain order.
+Historians have remarked that the regency period was the first "republican" experience in Brazil, given its elective nature.